lupyuen/lupyuen.github.io/src/privilege.md

 TODO

-We hope we learnt a bit more about __RISC-V and Star64 JH7110__ today...
+I hope we learnt a bit more about __RISC-V and Star64 JH7110 SBC__ today...

 -   __RISC-V Privilege Levels__

-    (And why they make our OS a little more complicated)
+    (Why they make our OS a little more complicated)

 -   __NuttX Kernel Mode__

-    (And how it differs from Flat Mode)
+    (How it differs from Flat Mode)

 -   __JH7110's UART Registers__

-    (And how they are different from other 16550 UARTs)
+    (How they are different from other 16550 UARTs)

 -   Porting NuttX from __QEMU to Star64__ might become really challenging!